James Botham: Wales

 Botham was selected in the squad for the 2021 Six Nations Championship, making three appearances off the bench as Wales won the championship and Triple Crown.

 Botham retained his place in the squad for the 2021 July rugby union tests, and score his first try for Wales in the win over Canada.
 Botham made two further appearances, starting both matches against Argentina.

 Ahead of the 2021–22 season, Botham underwent shoulder surgery, which ruled him out of the 2021 end-of-year rugby union internationals.
 Botham was not selected for the 2022 Six Nations squad, having suffered a head injury just prior.

 Botham was recalled by Wales for the 2024 Six Nations Championship, and scored a try against Scotland, but injured his knee and was ruled out of the remainder of the tournament.

 In Wales final fixture of the 2024 Autumn Nations Series, Botham scored a late try in a 45-12 defeat to South Africa.
 Despite the result, this try would prevent Wales from sustaining their greatest margin of defeat in a home loss in an international fixture.

+Botham was named in the squad for the 2026 Six Nations by Steve Tandy.